zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 <p class="meta">June 2022 - Charlotte, NC</p>

-In this post, I'd narrow down the focus to money market mutual funds (MMMFs), who issue shares to investors and invest in short-term (often less than 1-year) assets from a diverse universe, ranging from US Treasuries to commercial papers.
+In this post, I'd narrow down the focus to money market mutual funds (MMMFs) and its role in the Fed's ["Balance Sheet Normarlization"](https://www.federalreserve.gov/monetarypolicy/policy-normalization-discussions-communications-history.htm).

-For example, [Fidelity Money Market Fund](https://fundresearch.fidelity.com/mutual-funds/summary/31617H201), one of the largest money market funds on the market, holds assets in commercial papers (26.43%, combined), certificate of deposit (22.88%), Repo (19.16%) and etc, as of April-2022.
-The portfolio composition is based on its investment objectives (e.g., risk-adjusted return), and subject to change at the discretion of the fund managers.
+A MMMF is a kind of mutual fund that issues shares to investors and invests in a diverse set of short-term (often less than 1-year) assets such as US Treasuries and commercial papers.
+[Fidelity Money Market Fund](https://fundresearch.fidelity.com/mutual-funds/summary/31617H201), for example, holds assets in commercial papers (26.43%, combined), certificate of deposit (22.88%), Repo (19.16%) and etc, as of April-2022.

 <p align="center">
 <a href="https://fundresearch.fidelity.com/mutual-funds/composition/31617H201">